ossf/Memory-Safety/docs/memory-safety-continuum-draft2.md

 While we do advocate for writing new code in memory safe by default languages, we recognize this is not always possible or practical.
 Existing software must be maintained and often expanded, regardless of what language it is written in.

 There are several ways to enhance the safety of your and your dependencies' code when written in a non-memory safe by default language.
-Non-coincidentally - these are very similar to the practices for software written in memory safe by default languages.
-While there are advantages and disadvantages to various language ecosystems, the principals of solid software engineering remain consistent.
+These principles ended up being the same as with memory safe by default languages, though applied a little differently.
+While there are advantages and disadvantages to various language ecosystems, the principles of solid software engineering remain consistent.

 * Using the language ecosystem's best practices ([Examples](#non-memory-safe-by-default-language-ecosystem-best-practices))
 * Using automated tooling to provide additional safety checks to your code ([Examples](#non-memory-safe-by-default-language-automated-tooling-to-provide-additional-checks-to-your-code))